Maxenceee/ft_nm/README.md

 # FT_NM

-nm (name mangling) is a tool that can be used to list symbols from object files.
+My nm projet for the 42 School cursus.
+The project nm (name mangling) is a tool that can be used to list symbols from object files.

 ## Getting started